SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Discussion

-By applying SAM, sinkhole segmentation was improved, with an increased IoU (from 35.45\% for the "fill sinks" algorithm to 38.46\% for SAM and 40.27\% for SinkSAM).
-This improvement is evident both when using large bounding boxes, that include both sinkholes and background, or smaller ones that partially capture sinkholes (Fig. \ref{Prediction_test_set}).
-Nonetheless, when SinkSAM was prompted by non-sinkhole features, the machine did not always filter out false positives.
-Instead, it often refined them by assigning low confidence.
-Yet, when non-sinkhole black pixels that resemble sinkholes were involved, this led to erroneous object segmentation.
-Future work should focus on improving prompt generation from depth information filtered based on shape and area to differentiate true sinkholes \cite{China}, and more integrated advanced approaches with information on slope, curvature, and other indices to improve precision \cite{kim2019sinkhole, ZHU2020125049}.
+Specifically, applying zero-shot SAM improved sinkhole segmentation: the IoU increased from 0.4318 for the “fill sinks” method to 0.4433 for SAM.
+This improvement holds for both large bounding boxes (which include sinkholes and background) and smaller boxes that partially capture sinkholes (Fig.~\ref{Prediction_test_set}).
+However, when SAM was prompted by non-sinkhole features, the model did not always filter them out.
+In cases prompts involving non-sinkhole, SAM occasionally produced erroneous segmentation \citep{China}.